btolfa/ibpp/core/readme.txt

 2/ Installation

 There is no 'installation' per se because IBPP Project does not release binaries.
-It is much better / safer that you build your own binaries of the class library with your tools, while adjusting compiler settings to suit your host projects.
-Please refer to the file howtobuild.txt from this distribution for basic instructions.
-The online documentation on http://www.ibpp.org is a second source of information.
+It is much better / safer that you adjust your own programs build procedures to integrate the 'core' files of IBPP straight into your own productions.
+Please refer to the file howtobuild.txt from this distribution for more complete instructions on how to do so.

-3/ New or Updated Features since Version 2.3
+3/ New or Updated Features since Version 2.4

+[ TO BE WRITTEN ]

+4/ Comments, Acknowledgments

+This 2.5 version is considered the best IBPP version available to date and we recommend all its users to upgrade at their earliest opportunity.

+We have a lot of people to thank.
+The ibpp.h file cites some of them.
+But many people suggested various kind of enhancements or were invaluable for their mentoring or expertise in various fields.

+5/ History section - What was New or Updated between Version 2.3 and 2.4

 Version 2.4 was initially meant essentially as a maintenance version.
 We chose to tag it 2.4 instead of 2.3.6 mostly because of the exception classes changes